mikepmerritt/Civ-6-Mods/CaptureZones/HelpfulTips.md

 Below is some documentation on the various functions and objects that I used.
 Return types and arguments are described as well.
 I may not be entirely correct about everything here, but this simply documents my findings so they can be referenced later if necessary.
 If I missed anything, try looking through my code - I tried to comment what I was trying to do at each step anyways.

+## Using Other Mods

+If you ever want to do something that may have already been done in a mod but have no idea where to start, you can look at what the other modders did in their projects by finding their mod in the mods folder.
+Mods can actually end up being stored in multiple places:
+* If it is a mod that you built or one that you installed off of a website, GitHub repository, or forum post, it is likely in ```.../Documents/My Games/Sid Meier's Civilization VI/Mods```
+* If it is a mod that you downloaded from the Steam Workshop, it is likely in ```.../steamapps/workshop/content/289070``` (the number is the Steam App ID for Civilization VI)
+Since you only get to see the build of the mods by doing this, the file structure may differ and the solution file is not included, but you should still be able to see all of the mod's Lua, SQL, and XML files that add or change game content.

 ## File Locations

 Here are some files and folders that I ended up using often, and you might need too.